CityOfPhiladelphia/phila-ui/docs/content/en/components/TextArea.md

 ### Label

-When using the `innerLabel` option (default), the `placeholder` prop should be used as the textarea label.
+When using the `innerLabel` option (default), the `placeholder` prop should be used as the TextArea label.

 ```html
 <text-area v-model="myValue" placeholder="My Label" />